iptq/deductive-failures-hsf/450_cats.md

 Aside from taking forever to download, this problem actually wasn't too bad.

+So the first thing I did was browse the VM for anything.
 Inside the user's home directory, there seems to be a random `catz` file, keylogger program, and a `veracrypt` installer. `file`ing the catz file didn't help; it just said it was "data".
 We can confirm that both `logkeys` and `veracrypt` have already been installed on the system.

 ![cats1.png](files/cats1.png)